heavyai/heavydb/docs/source/execution/results.rst

 Storage Memory Layouts
 ^^^^^^^^^^^^^^^^^^^^^^

-OmniSciDB is a columnar database, meaning all inputs to the system are columns.
+HeavyDB is a columnar database, meaning all inputs to the system are columns.
 However, output results can be stored in either `columnar` or `row-wise` order.
 The figure below depicts a simplified schematic representation of these two memory layouts using a hypothetical group by query with `n` group keys and `m` aggregates.

 * In the **row-wise layout**, all physical slots belonging to the same row are consecutive in the memory.